- Significantly better quality product than Cokin P holders

 - Finding good filters for good price still remains challenging

 Why would you want to use filters?
-I have written a post how I use them for long exposure photography, and also differences between threaded circular filters and square filters.
+I have written a post how I use them for long exposures, and also differences between threaded circular filters and square filters.

 Cokin P holder for comparison (do not buy)

-Anyway, the filter size is the same so they are compatible, as are the adapter rings as well.
+Anyway, the filter size is the same so they are compatible, as are the adapter rings.

 Formatt-Hitech filter holder